-When you have a carpeted home, keeping it dust and stain-free is crucial not only for cleanliness but for its longevity as well.
-Many carpet manufacturers will list in their warranty how often you should clean it for this reason.
+When you have a carpeted home, keeping it dust and stain-free is crucial for cleanliness but longevity as well.
+Many carpet manufacturers will list in their warranty how often you should clean it.
 Otherwise, you could risk losing it should anything go wrong.

 The Pile Matters

 There are a few factors that help determine how often you should clean your carpets.
 Most manufacturers will say they need a professional cleaning at least once per year, but this doesn’t account for general upkeep.

 Got High Foot Traffic And Furry Friends?